v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > The votes [for the new CEO] kept coming in deadlocked; neither side would budge.
 Then, some believe, Cohler made a miscalculation.
 The Benchmark partner gave the table an ultimatum: If the board voted for Whitman, Benchmark would drop its lawsuit against Kalanick.
 It read to the room as an ultimatum.
 This was the price of peace.
 Instead of following a fair process to determine the best candidate, Benchmark was effectively holding the board hostage to approve the [replacement CEO] candidate of their choice.

 Again, I couldn't imagine that an investor would file a lawsuit against the CEO that brought them all its returns.
-And I didn't think that the vote for the next CEO would be tie broken due to coercion from the same heavy handed investor.
+And I didn't think that an investor would pressure the board to vote for a specific replacement CEO, and have it backfire on them.

+The book ends with Travis's departure from Uber, and the entire story arc is gripping, especially if you're a frequent Uber customer like I am.

 ### Your Turn